 Where to buy foie gras when living abroad

-At a French restaurant
+Buy foie gras at a French restaurant

 This is the easiest solution.
 So long as you live in a big city where there are French restaurants and you can afford them.
 Because French restaurants often are very expensive and it’s not unusual to have to pay around 60 euros for a starter such as an escalope of foie gras for example.